kmkennedy24/GRAD521_DMPKennedy_2022/index.md

 # Roles and Responsibilities

-My advisor (PI) would likely hold me accountable for implementing the DMP we organize together; however, I believe it would be my responsibility to implement the plan.
+The PI will assist in implementing the DMP we organize together.
 My project is based on existing data and a dimension of my work will include acquiring, organizing, storing, and analyzing these data sets.
 Therefore, I will be solely responsible for these tasks as well as developing a system of archiving both the data and my analyses.
 Metadata is largely not included in the datasets I have acquired and because of this I have and will continue to contact the original owners of the data to generate metadata.
 Datasets from Oregon Department of Fish and Wildlife (ODFW) include raw fine scale habitat data for steelhead and coho salmon as well as population data.
 I may request data access to more habitat and population from NOAA.

 Since I will be using data collected by other people,